mui/mui-x/docs/data/data-grid/columns/columns.md

 > 👍 Upvote [issue #195](https://github.com/mui/mui-x/issues/195) if you want to see it land faster.

 Grouping columns allows you to have multiple levels of columns in your header and the ability, if needed, to 'open and close' column groups to show and hide additional columns.

-## 🚧 Column spanning

-> ⚠️ This feature isn't implemented yet.
-It's coming.
->
-> 👍 Upvote [issue #192](https://github.com/mui/mui-x/issues/192) if you want to see it land faster.

-Each cell takes up the width of one column.
-You can modify this default behavior with column spanning.
-It allows cells to span multiple columns.
-This is very close to the "column spanning" in an HTML `<table>`.

 ## Selectors [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)